pubmania/scrawl/README.md

 ## How to install

-Get the .zip file for the latest version [here](https://github.com/ktweeden/scrawl/archive/master.zip).
+Get the .zip file for the latest version from original author [here](https://github.com/ktweeden/scrawl/archive/master.zip) or this modified version with search and other added enhancements [here](https://github.com/pubmania/scrawl/archive/master.zip)

 Ghost(Pro) users can upload this [.zip](https://github.com/ktweeden/scrawl/archive/master.zip) file via the Pro dashboard.
 See the [official guide](http://support.ghost.org/upload-theme-ghostpro/).
 Self-hosted Ghost users should upload the [.zip](https://github.com/ktweeden/scrawl/archive/master.zip) file to Ghost's `content/themes/` directory and extract it with `unzip -o scrawl-master.zip`